 - Love v.
 Walmart: Ms. Kroeger represented individual female Walmart employees in a lawsuit alleging that the company discriminated against them on the basis of their sex.
 The defendant reached a confidential settlement with the plaintiffs.

-- Caterpillar Antitrust Litigation: Cohen Milstein was co-lead counsel in a nationwide product liability class action lawsuit alleging Caterpillar sold diesel engines with defective exhaust emissions system that resulted in power losses and shutdowns.
+- In re: Caterpillar, Inc. Engine Products Liability Litigation: Cohen Milstein was co-lead counsel in a nationwide product liability class action lawsuit alleging Caterpillar sold diesel engines with defective exhaust emissions system that resulted in power losses and shutdowns.
 Ms. Kroeger was involved all aspects of the litigation.

 Ms. Kroeger has achieved an AV rating from Martindale-Hubbell, and has been recognized by Best Lawyers in the field of Product Liability Litigation – Plaintiffs.
 She was named to Law360’s 2016 Product Liability Editorial Advisory Board.
 She speaks frequently on strategies and tactics for addressing the standards for expert witness testimony in light of the Supreme Court’s Daubert ruling.